SzarR/website/docs/posts/2023/insecure-kubernetes-for-evaluation-purposes.md

-### 2.4 - Configure MongoDB to Backup to the Public S3 Bucket
+### 2.4 - Configure MongoDB to back up to the Public S3 Bucket

-We will now configure MongoDB to automatically backup to the S3 bucket we created at the start of this document (the one with public read access).
+We will now configure MongoDB to automatically back up to the S3 bucket we created at the start of this document (the one with public read access).
 The VM has already been configured with permissions to read and write to the bucket as part of the policy and role we assigned to it in Section 2.2.
 All that is left to do is create a script and cronjob to manage the backup. `mongodump` will be used to create the backups and this was automatically installed on the system alongside MongoDB.

-{{< callout danger "Warning!" >}}
+!!! danger
     Storing backups in a public bucket is a really dumb and stupid idea. **Never do this!**
-{{< /callout >}}